Homepage / Excursion Guides / Best Nashville Bachelorette Party Ideas: The Ultimate Planning Guide

 Groups of 6 to 10: The most flexible configuration.
 You can Uber everywhere without splitting into multiple cars, fit on a single Pedal Tavern bike, and book group dining with two to three weeks' notice at most restaurants.
 Broadway is manageable at this size.

 Groups of 10 to 15: You'll need to pre-book transportation.
 Uber XL and Lyft XL max out at 6 passengers, so plan on two vehicles minimum or a pre-booked sprinter van.
 Call restaurants directly about group seating rather than relying on OpenTable.
+The Tractor Party Wagon is an excellent anchor activity at this size.
 Assign one person as the group coordinator for the night.

 Groups of 16 to 25: The Pedal Tavern holds up to 15 per bike, so larger groups will need two bikes.
-The Private Golf Cart Tour can accommodate larger groups with multiple carts.
+The Tractor Party Wagon has multiple sizes to accommodate larger groups.
+The Honky Tonk Party Express holds up to 25 guests on a single bus.
 Pre-negotiate with Broadway venues for reserved sections or table minimums.
 A structured itinerary with designated meeting points is non-negotiable at this size.

 Nashville Bachelorette Tourist Traps to Avoid in 2026